MateoGiraz/gerson-api/README.md

 app.run();
 ```

-You might also Gerson to create Endpoints for you.
+You might also want Gerson to create Endpoints for you.
 This methods use [gerson-db](https://github.com/MateoGiraz/gerson-db).
 Initialize your database (postgres & mysql are supported), and then define the name of your table, and its attributes.
 Gerson will create GET & POST methods for each attribute of your model.